Claire Dean

 Horn-Tastic!

 Horns are a ubiquitous sound when driving on a Peruvian city street, it wouldn’t be Peru without hearing someone just randomly honking their horn.
 To drive well in Peru you need to learn how to utilize the liberal use of the horn but within context.
-The horn signals everything for a driver from, “I’m passing” to “you can go” or “get the hell out of my way.”
+The horn signals everything for a driver from, “I’m passing” to “You can go” or “Get the hell out of my way.”
 It is especially important to honk when turning a blind corner on a mountain road because large trunks and motorcycles also share these narrow passes.

 Rush Hour in The Andes